Daniel-KM/Omeka-S-module-BlockPlus/README.md

 Include a specific search form in a specific page.
 The default query may be adapted to the page via the theme.

+A template is available:
+- search-form-html: prepend html when it is in a group of blocks with html.

 #### Search form and results